-2.04 Assistance in Interpretation and Compliance
+2.04 Compliance and Assistance

-Bands of America provides online assistance with copyright law interpretation and compliance in the Resources Section of the Music for All website (http://www.musicforall.org/resources/copyright/copyright-resources).
+Bands of America provides online assistance with copyright law interpretation and compliance in the "Directors" section of the marching.musicforall.org website.
+You may also go directly to 6 to visit our collection of copyright resources.

 Unless a Band is performing original music, published music as purchased and scored, or music in the public domain, it must obtain permission to arrange or adapt the music being performed.
-Please feel free and do not hesitate to contact us for assistance, guidance and support in this area.
+Please feel free and do not hesitate to contact us for assistance, guidance, and support in this area.